Skip to searchSkip to main content

 • Refer owner to the owner’s manual the factors that can impact their ADAS Systems operation (e.g., weather, tires, etc.)

-• Complete Pre-Scan
+• Complete Pre-Scan according to OEM procedures

-• Evaluate if vehicle has been altered.
+• Evaluate if vehicle has been altered from original OEM configuration electronically or physically.

-• Some OEMs may have limited procedures for related alterations If altered, document and advise the owner/driver that the alteration can cause the inability for some ADAS systems to operate correctly and proper calibrations to be performed successfully
+• Some OEMs may have limited procedures for related alterations if the vehicle is altered, document and advise the owner/driver that the alteration(s) can cause the inability for some ADAS systems to operate correctly and proper OEM centric calibrations to be performed successfully

 • Notify all parties involved (e.g., owner and insurance carrier) of all related and non-related ADAS research findings and then document.